-The goals of chemotherapy depend on the type of cancer being treated, the stage of the cancer, and whether other types of therapy will also be given.
-Some possible goals of chemotherapy include:
+The goals of lung cancer chemotherapy depend on the type of lung cancer being treated, the stage of the lung cancer, and whether other types of treatment will be given.
+Some possible goals of chemotherapy are:

 - To decrease the size of tumors for easier and safer removal by surgery